Rosedale Real Estate: A Buyer and Seller's Guide to Toronto's Heritage Luxury Neighbourhood

 Yonge and Summerhill: The Western Retail Spine

-Yonge Street north of Bloor, particularly the Summerhill area, serves as Rosedale's primary retail spine.
-The mix includes upscale shops and restaurants, the historic Summerhill flagship LCBO (housed in the former North Toronto Railway Station), specialty food stores, and daily-use services.
+Yonge Street north of Bloor serves as Rosedale's primary retail spine.
+The mix includes upscale shops and restaurants, the historic Summerhill flagship LCBO, specialty food stores, and daily-use services.

-Most of the Summerhill commercial corridor is within walking distance for South Rosedale residents and a short subway stop or drive for North Rosedale residents.
-Rosedale residents living west of Mount Pleasant Road are within walking distance of the upscale shops and restaurants, located on Yonge Street, in the Summerhill area.
+Most of the Summerhill commercial corridor is within walking distance for South Rosedale residents and a short drive for North Rosedale residents.
+Rosedale residents living west of Mount Pleasant Road are within walking distance of the upscale shops and restaurants.

 Several of Toronto's invite-only social and athletic clubs sit within Rosedale or its immediate boundaries.
 The Toronto Lawn Tennis Club is in Rosedale.
 The Granite Club, the National Club, and others are within minutes.
 Rosedale residents frequently hold memberships at multiple clubs, and the social network around these institutions is meaningful to neighbourhood character.